 The proposed legislation would also require drivers maintain a one-metre distance from cyclists while on the road, and motorists will have to wait until pedestrians cross entirely before passing through a crosswalk.

 Were you or someone you love hit by a distracted driver?
-Greg Monforton & Partners believes that you deserve skilled and aggressive representation when you've been hurt by another persons negligence.
+The personal injury lawyers at Greg Monforton & Partners believes that you deserve skilled and aggressive representation when you’ve been hurt by another persons negligence.
 Our firm provides FREE case consultations, and we never get paid unless you win.

 To contact Greg Monforton & Partners, fill out our FREE case evaluation form or call (866) 320-4770 today.